aknuds1/deploy-ecs/README.md

 ## Deploy to ECS
 The script `deploy-ecs` deploys to your default ECS cluster.
 You will need task definition and service JSON files.
-For this to work, you need to either have an idle ECS instance or ensure that the service's deployment configuration specifies a `minimumHealthyPercent` of less than 100, so that ECS always has an extra node to deploy the new task definition to.
+For this to work, you should have an elastic load balancer and an idle ECS instance or ensure that the service's deployment configuration specifies a `minimumHealthyPercent` of less than 100, so that ECS always has an extra node to deploy the new task definition to.
 Then ECS will update every node one after the other, so that downtime is avoided.

 The script implements the following procedure: